 GJ: Yeah, and I think it’s one of the great products of modernity.
 This is one of the ways I differ from these people who are all traditionalists.
 Oh, if you’re a traditionalist you believe in empire.
 No, I’m not a traditionalist in that sense.
 I don’t believe in empire.
 Empires are always created by murdering people and oppressing them, and I don’t believe in that.

-The people in our circles who defend empire and colonialism, I always say that if you defend these things you’re basically signaling to your neighbors that you’re not above a little murder and theft when it suits you.
+To the people in our circles who defend empire and colonialism, I always say that if you defend these things you’re basically signaling to your neighbors that you’re not above a little murder and theft when it suits you.

 GJ: And I think that’s just a morally retarded attitude.
 It’s morally retarded, and it’s quite anachronistic, because we don’t live in a world where white people are ever going to be running everything again.
 It’s just not going to happen!